libigl/libigl/tutorial/tutorial.md

 control the camera directly in your code.

 The viewer can be extended using plugins, which are classes that implements all the viewer's callbacks.
-See the class Viewer_plugin for more details.
+See the [Viewer_plugin](../include/igl/viewer/ViewerPlugin.h) for more details.

 ## Scalar field visualization [104]

-Colors and normals can be associated to both faces or normals using the set_colors function:
+Colors and normals can be associated to faces or vertices using the set_colors function:

 ```cpp
 viewer.set_colors(C);
 ```

-**C** is a #C by 3 matrix with one RGB color per row, and as many rows as the number of faces **or** the number of vertices.
-Depending on the size of **C**, the viewer applies the color to faces or vertices.
+**C** is a #C by 3 matrix with one RGB color per row. **C** must have as many rows as the number of faces **or** the number of vertices of the mesh.
+Depending on the size of **C**, the viewer applies the color to the faces or to the vertices.

-Colors are commonly used to visualize scalar functions defined on a surface using a transfer functions, that maps a scalar value between 0 and 1 to a color scale.
-A simple example of a scalar field defined on a surface is the z coordinate of each point.
-We can extract this information from our mesh by taking the first column of V (which contains the stacked z coordiantes of all the vertices), and map it to colors using the igl::jet function:
+Colors can be used to visualize a scalar function defined on a surface.
+The scalar function is converted to colors using a color transfer function, which maps a scalar value between 0 and 1 to a color.
+A simple example of a scalar field defined on a surface is the z coordinate of each point, which can be extract from our mesh representation by taking the first column of **V** (([Example 104](104_Colors/main.cpp)).
+The function igl::jet can be used to convert it to colors:

 ```cpp
 Eigen::VectorXd x = V.col(2);
 igl::jet(x,true,C);
 ```

-The first row extracts the third column from V and the second calls the libigl functions that converts a scalar field to colors.
-The second parameter of jet normalizes the scalar field to lie between 0 and 1 before applying the color scale.
+The first row extracts the third column from **V** (the z coordinate of each vertex) and the second calls the libigl functions that converts a scalar field to colors.
+The second parameter of jet normalizes the scalar field to lie between 0 and 1 before applying the transfer function.

 ![([Example 104](104_Colors/main.cpp)) igl::jet converts a scalar field to a color field.](images/104_Colors.png)

 ## Overlays [105]

-In addition to the surface, the viewer supports the visualization of points, lines and text label that can be very helful while developing geometric processing algorithms.
-These additional informations can be drawn using the following functions:
+In addition to plotting the surface, the viewer supports the visualization of points, lines and text labels: these overlays can be very helful while developing geometric processing algorithms to plot debug informations.

 ```cpp
 viewer.add_points(P,Eigen::RowVector3d(r,g,b));
 ```

-Draws a point of color r,g,b for each row of P at the coordinates specified in each row of P, which is a #P by 3 matrix.
+Draws a point of color r,g,b for each row of P. The point is placed at the coordinates specified in each row of P, which is a #P by 3 matrix.

 ```cpp
 viewer.add_edges(P1,P2,Eigen::RowVector3d(r,g,b);
 ```

-Draws a line for each line of P1 and P2, which connects the point in P1 to the point in P2.
+Draws a line of color r,g,b for each row of P1 and P2, which connects the 3D point in to the point in P2.
+Both P1 and P2 are of size #P by 3.

 ```cpp
 viewer.add_label(p,str);
 ```

-Draws a label containing the string str at the position p.
+Draws a label containing the string str at the position p, which is a vector of length 3.

-These functions are demonstrate in [Example 105](105_Overlays/main.cpp) where the bounding box of the mesh is plotted using lines and points.
-The bounding box of a mesh can be found using Eigen:
+These functions are demonstrate in [Example 105](105_Overlays/main.cpp) where the bounding box of a mesh is plotted using lines and points.
+Using matrices to encode the mesh and its attributes allows to write short and efficient code for many operations, avoiding to write for loops.
+For example, the bounding box of a mesh can be found by taking the colwise maximum and minimum of **V**:

 ```cpp
 Eigen::Vector3d m = V.colwise().minCoeff();